-Behind the men – as is always the case – was a group of women without whom famous paintings, such as Millais' Ophelia, would never have been made.
-Ophelia was inspired by the tragic character of the same name in Shakepeare's Hamlet, who drowns herself in a fit of despair.
-The model, Elizabeth Siddal, also died in tragic circumstances, but far from being solely a muse to the brotherhood, she was also an artist in her own right.
-In fact, many of the Pre-Raphaelite muses were also artists.
+Behind the men – as is usually the case – was a group of women without whom famous paintings, such as Millais' Ophelia, would never have been made.
+Ophelia (a small copy made by the artist can be seen here) was inspired by the tragic character of the same name in Shakepeare's Hamlet, who drowns herself in a fit of despair.
+The model, Elizabeth Siddal, also died in tragic circumstances, overdosing on opiates after the stillbirth of her daughter.
+She was married to the painter Gabriel Rossetti, who famously exhumed her body to retrieve a manuscript of his poems that he had buried with her.
+But far from being solely an ill-fated muse, she was also an artist in her own right.

 |Where||National Portrait Gallery, St Martin's Place, London, WC2H 0HE | MAP|

 17 Oct 19 – 26 Jan 20, Daily 10am–6pm